Should I translate my website? That’s a question many business owners ask themselves.

 However, besides translating products, it’s just as important to adjust the website they are being sold on.
 That usually means translating landing pages, documentation and other web property.
 Thankfully, services like Weglot make this a piece of cake, too.

 And the effort is worth it.
 For example, for the streaming service Netflix branching out into other localities is central to growing their business.
-While your company might not work on the same scale (yet), it can still greatly benefit from translating your content.
+While your company might not work on the same scale (yet), it can still greatly benefit from website translation.

 Anyone who has a website is at least somewhat concerned about SEO.
 Even if you are not an expert, chances are you have heard of it and at least know that it matters.